UltimateDoge5/Conzeford/readme.md

 Conzeford **_will not_** set up a Minecraft server for you so you need to do that yourself.
 After that create the config.env file in the same directory as the Conzeford binary.
-Config.env will also be generated on start, if its not present but requires filling the values.
+Config.env will also be generated on start, if its not present but requires filling in the values.
-The config looks like this:
+The config file will like this:

 ```
 SERVER_JAR="server_jar_name_here" #Required